ncarlier/feedpushr/README.md

 - Import/Export feed subscriptions with [OPML][opml] files.
 - Aggressive and tunable aggregation process.
 - Manage feed aggregation individually.
+- Apply modifications on articles with a pluggable filter system.
 - Push new articles to a pluggable output system (STDOUT, HTTP endpoint, ...).
 - Support of [PubSubHubbud][pubsubhubbud] the open, simple, web-scale and decentralized pubsub protocol.